Understand Event-Driven Software Architecture

 This module shows you how you can publish platform events using Apex, REST API, flows, and processes.
 Also, you can subscribe to platform events using Apex triggers, flows, processes, a Lightning component, a CometD-based tool, and Pub/Sub API.
 To be able to understand this module, you should be familiar with at least one of these technologies.
 To be able to perform the hands-on challenge in this module, you should have knowledge of Apex triggers.
 Here is a list of a trail and modules you can take to learn Apex.

-- To learn about CometD, check out the Use Streaming API unit in the Lightning Platform API Basics module.
+- To learn about CometD, check out the Streaming API Developer Guide.

 - To learn about Pub/Sub API, check out the Pub/Sub API Documentation.